 Maybe this is something Animas should address, just to be as safe as possible.

-Teaming Up with the FDA
+Diabetes Hacker Teams Up with FDA

 How did Jay get connected with the FDA?
 He says he reached out to Animas multiple times after discovering the battery change issue, but didn't get a response.
 He says the D-Community's blowback two years ago didn't play into his decision to take this to the FDA; it was actually a visit he made to an agency facility earlier in the spring.
 He mentioned the issue to one of their executive directors, and that person suggested Jay go through the agency's disclosure process to help generate a response from Animas.
 Jay agreed.